Find Affordable College Courses

 The average tuition and fees for an out-of-state undergraduate student at BYU are $6,120 a year.
 After completing their degree, foreign languages and linguistics graduates from BYU carry an average student debtload of $13,834.

-BYU also claimed a spot on our Best Foreign Languages & Linguistics Schools in the Rocky Mountains Region list.
-It’s in the top 15% of all schools in this category.
+On top of its placing in our value ranking, BYU also did well on our Best Foreign Languages & Linguistics Schools in the Rocky Mountains Region list.
+It’s in the top 15% of all schools reviewed in this analysis.

 Full Foreign Languages & Linguistics at Brigham Young University - Provo Report

-You’ll join some of the best and brightest minds around you if you attend Weber State University.
-The school came in at #2 on this year’s Best Value Foreign Languages & Linguistics Schools in the Rocky Mountains Region list.
-WSU is a fairly large public school located in the city of Ogden.
+You’ll be in good company if you decide to attend Weber State University.
+It ranked #2 on our 2023 Best Value Foreign Languages & Linguistics Schools in the Rocky Mountains Region list.
+WSU is a very large public school located in the city of Ogden.

 Out-of-state tuition fees for undergraduate students at WSU are $16,644 per year.
 Foreign Languages & Linguistics majors at WSU take out an average of $16,724 in student loans while working on their egree.